ongov/Digital-Service-Standard/README.md

 * sustainable and free to use
 * well understood and documented
 * supported by appropriate recruitment and research methods
+* selected and explained through stories, personas and profiles of people who need it

 Conduct research and testing with users who: